It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 Instead, the judges distinguish between the right to marriage and the rights and benefits flowing from marriage.

-They argued it makes no sense on the one hand to give gays and lesbians full civil rights and their status as individuals, and on the other, to give them an incomplete set of rights when they enter into committed same-sex relationships.
+They argued it makes no sense on the one hand to give gays and lesbians full civil rights and their status as individuals, and on the other to give them an incomplete set of rights when they enter into committed same-sex relationships.

 Not just in New Jersey, but around the country.

-There's gonna be national news.
+This is going to be national news.

 This man's very flexible.